Buying a pension

 If you have a workplace pension, you should find out exactly what type it is in the event you are made redundant.
-You can usually either leave your pension where it is and draw from it when you retire, or, if you’re worried the company may go out of business, transfer it to a new pension scheme.
+You can usually either leave your pension where it is and draw from it when you retire, or transfer it to a new pension scheme.
 This could be your new employer’s or you might decide to set up your own personal pension.
 However, it’s important to get professional advice when making these kinds of decisions, as not only could you be charged to move your pension – you could be giving up some of the benefits your current pension scheme offers.

 Can I still pay into my workplace pension if I leave my company?

 Some pensions are linked to you and not the company, so you can continue to pay into them.
 These include NEST, group stakeholder schemes and group personal pensions.

 We all move around employers much more these days, so you may find that you’re signed up to more than two pension schemes over your working lifetime.
 That’s OK, but it could be worth consolidating your pensions to avoid paying too many fees to different providers.
 Again, if you do decide to transfer your pension pots, it’s best to speak to a financial adviser.
 This way, you can make sure you’re aware of any costs or loss of benefits.